Club: Rayo Vallecano de Madrid | Opening: 1976 | Capacity: 14,708 seats

 Estadio de Vallecas could originally hold 20,000 people, and did not change until the standing areas got converted into seating in 1996.
 This reduced capacity to 15,500 seats.

-The stadium had been renamed in 1994 when Teresa Rivero became President of the club, the first female President of a Primera División team.
+The stadium was renamed in 1994 when Teresa Rivero became President of the club, the first female President of a Primera División team.
 As a result, Rayo decided to rename the stadium in her honour.
 After she left in 2011, Rayo’s club members voted to reinstate the original name.

-Estadio de Vallecas is located south-east of Madrid’s city centre, about 5 kilometres from the central Puerta del Sol square and 3 kilometres from Atocha rail station.
+Estadio de Vallecas is located south-east of Madrid’s city centre at about 5 kilometres from the central Puerta del Sol square and 3 kilometres from Atocha rail station.

 The stadium lies on the Avenida de la Albufera, which runs in one straight line from Atocha rail station (though its western part is called Avenida de la Ciudad de Barcelona).